Classical Education: The Oldest Ideas for the Youngest Minds

 Classical education is one of the great legacies of Western Civilization, however, for the better part of the last century and into the 21st century, students in this country have been denied their educational inheritance.
 Why this is the case is the result of decades of some misguided education reforms rooted in romantic ideals.
 Education has taken an academic detour.
 Fortunately, there is a better road ahead.
 As C.S.
 Lewis once wrote, “If you are on the wrong road, progress means doing an about-turn and walking back to the right road…” Paradoxically, while classical schools provide the most time-tested methods of educating students, they are today, among the most cutting-edge schools in America.
 With a focus on a hierarchical approach to learning, a knowledge-rich and integrated curriculum consisting of the classical liberal arts, and a focus on promoting strong character and learning necessary for self-governing citizens in a republic, classical schools provide a refreshing education alternative.
 Classical education is growing in the United States, and institutions of higher learning including Hillsdale College, preserve and promote the very best of classical liberal arts education.
 There is hope our nation will again see a time when its children experience the benefits of a classical education rather than the remnant most students receive today.
 Classical schools, such as Founders Classical Academy, will prepare students for college and the workforce, but will go well beyond those ends.
 They aim to recover lost tools of learning in order to cultivate wise and virtuous men and women.

-Jason Caros is headmaster at Founders Classical Academy.
+Jason Caros is headmaster at Founders Classical Academy of Lewisville, TX.

-Dorothy Sayers' use of the word trivium was a didactic appropriation of a classical term.
-Her use of it was loosely tied to the ancient or medieval understanding of the word.
+The use of trivium here is loosely tied to the ancient or medieval understanding of the word.
 Historically, Grammar referred to the mastery of language, Logic to the learning of the structure and understanding of language, and Rhetoric to eloquent and persuasive expression.
-Together they made up the linguistic arts, or the first three Liberal Arts.
+Together they made up the linguistic arts.